Wednesday, 23 February 2022

 The Soul, the Self is present in the form of consciousness.
 Consciousness is the root element of the universe.

 The cause and effect are only in the domain of ignorance (dualistic illusion).
 The cause is consciousness.
-The effect also is consciousness.
+The effect is also consciousness.

 The cause and effect are made of the same clay.
-So there is no second thing that exists other than consciousness, which is the cause of the dualistic illusion.
+So, there is no second thing that exists other than consciousness, which is the cause of the dualistic illusion.
 Consciousness is uncaused.
 In reality, there is neither a cause nor an effect. : ~ Santthosh Kumaar

 There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana or Atma Gnana.+

-People study Vedanta and they are under the delusion and conclude that they declare:~ "I-Am-Brahman", but they fail to realize the fact that Brahman is everywhere and in everything!
-The existence of Brahman is not limited to his physical identity because it is the very essence of form, time, and space.
+People study Vedanta and they are under the delusion and conclude that they declare:~ "I-AM-Brahman", but they fail to realize that Brahman is everywhere and in everything!

-Ashtavakra: ~ “My child you may speak upon various scriptures or hear the sermons on the scriptures.
+Ashtavakra: ~ “My child, you may speak upon various scriptures or hear the sermons on the scriptures.
 But you cannot establish in the ‘Self’ unless you forget all.
 16-1 – p49

 Sage Sankara says - VC-162- There is no liberation for a person of mere book-knowledge, howsoever well-read in the philosophy of Vedanta, so long as one does not give up the false identification with the body, sense organs, etc., which are unreal.